utkarshtewari/Test-Payment-Service/README.md

 * [Command Query Responsibility Segregation] (#cqrs)

 ## <a name="application-architecture"></a> Application Architecture
+This sample project introduced here revolves around a fictitious `Payment` execution application.
+Payments can be added for payment execution, stored, retrieved using RESTful API service.
+As changes happen for example payment screening and accounts updates for the payment amount, notifications are sent to interested services using messaging.

 Architecture consists of business services and backing services from Pilot-Microservices such as [Configuration Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/configuration-service/README.md) and [Discovery Service] (https://code.cognizant.com/mrudul-palvankar/Pilot-Microservices/blob/master/discovery-service/README.md).
 Each component is built separately using their own build file.

 * [Business services] (architecture-components) (Payments Service, Screening Service, Accounting Command Service and Accounting Query Service) communicate with each other through event passing to execute a payment.
 All communication between the microservices is purely `event-driven`.
 The events are passed between the microservice components using RabbitMQ messaging.
 They use EventStore to store the events and maintain a ‘materialised view’ which holds the latest state of an entity.